typedclojure/typedclojure/README.md

 - [malli-type-providers](example-projects/malli-type-providers) demonstrates how to statically type check using malli schemas
 - [spec1-type-providers](example-projects/spec1-type-providers) demonstrates how to statically type check using spec1 specs
 - [zero-deps](example-projects/zero-deps) demonstrates how to type check a library without introducing any runtime dependency on Typed Clojure (only dev-time).
+- [symbolic-guide](example-projects/symbolic-guide) shows how to reason about symbolic execution in Typed Clojure.

 ## Releases and Dependency Information